elvanselvano/purwadhika-final-project/README.md

 ```

 ### Running
 In order to run a [streamlit](https://streamlit.io/) app, all you need to do is write the following command.
-That’s it!
-In the next few seconds the app will open in a new tab in your default browser.

 ```
 streamlit run app.py